 Choosing what to do after high school is usually the first big decision in a young person's life.
 Don't wait until the fall of your senior year to decide where you will apply; it can lead to distress and anxiety.
-By using Naviance or other College Research tools you should generate a broad list of 10 - 15 colleges to research in depth.
+By using California Career Zone or other college research tools you should generate a broad list of 10 - 15 colleges to research in depth.
 At the end of your college search you should come up with a list of 8-10 colleges to apply to.
 Click here to get a list of priorities that

 might help you.

 Select "dream" school(s) which may be a reach for you, include a few "target" schools where you stand a greater chance of acceptance, and at least one "safety" school where

 you know you would likely be admitted and you would enjoy attending.

 During High School - Advanced Education - FREE classes!
 VA students have the opportunity to complete ten or more college courses upon graduation, two classes a semester.
 Requirements: 2.7 gpa and sixteen years old or at the end of your sophomore year.

 The pre-enrollment process for summer / fall 2019 at VA March 25th.
 “Steps to Success” web page for instructions on how students can earn a Priority Enrollment date.
 Class schedules are now available for summer and fall 2019.
 Below is the registration timeline for all students.
 Don't forget to get an official copy of your transcript from Mrs. Braun to attach with your application.

 Check here to follow steps to Apply!
 Check the dates for assessment testing before registration!

 Click here for Student Resources.
 Don't forget to review e-services, canvas and your emails!